 If you need a mental break to refocus, try a few of these strategies:

-• Working from the exact location, with the same perspective, and lighting and sounds can lead to mind doldrum.
-To create new energy, try a different workspace such as a new part of the office, move your desk; or if you work from home, spend a day or so in another room with more or less lighting, etc.
+Working from the exact location, with the same perspective, and with the same lighting and sounds can lead to mental fatigue.
+To create new energy, try a different workspace, such as a new part of the office, or move your desk.
+Alternatively, if you work from home, spend a day or so in another room with varying lighting conditions. - Stimulate Other Senses

 Streamline Processes

-A bulk of time each day is wasted performing the same repetitive tasks.
+A significant portion of each day is wasted performing the same repetitive tasks.
 Many of these can be delegated, while others can be either automated or streamlined.

-• Use the “Follow Up” function in Outlook or programs such as Boomerang (for Gmail) to schedule reminders to follow-up on emails.
-Use the “send later” option in Outlook to send messages later but get them out of your inbox.
+- Use the “Follow Up” function in Outlook or programs such as Boomerang (for Gmail) to schedule reminders to follow up on emails.
+Use the “send later” option in Outlook to send messages at a later time without keeping them in your inbox.

-• Take notes, organize them, take clippings from the web or scan documents, schedule tasks, and more with Evernote. (https://evernote.com/)
+- Take notes, organize them, clip content from the web, scan documents, schedule tasks, and more with Evernote. (https://evernote.com/)

-• Utilize tools such as Zapier (https://zapier.com/ ) and IFTTT (https://ifttt.com/) to automate the process, and even interact with other automation such as Evernote, drop files into Dropbox automatically, integrate with SalesForce, etc.
+- Utilize tools such as Zapier (https://zapier.com/) and IFTTT (https://ifttt.com/) to automate the process, and even interact with other automations, such as Evernote, to automatically drop files into Dropbox, integrate with Salesforce, etc.

 Set Clear Priorities

-It can be challenging to make decisions effectively and stay on track when you don’t know what’s important.
-Finding the balance between work, life, family/friends, and self often means juggling multiple ideals from multiple timelines.
+It can be challenging to make effective decisions and stay on track when you’re unsure of what’s truly important.
+Finding the balance between work, life, family, friends, and self often means juggling multiple ideals across multiple timelines.
 Eliminate the “I don’t have time” or “I’m short on time” excuse by setting clear priorities based on what’s important to you.
 Knowing what matters most provides you with the confidence to avoid over-committing and frees up time for self-care, including brain breaks.

 Manage Time More Efficiently and Effectively